-Abstract:.
-Creating an online curriculum vitae (CV) allows you to showcase yourself and your academic and professional achievements in a concise and effective way.
-There are different ways to increase your online visibility and boost the potential for future citations to your work.
-The Google Scholar, author pages are their own stand alone profile using Google data.
-You can create a Google Scholar profile to quickly showcase your publication list and view citation history.
+Abstract: Creating an online curriculum vitae (CV) allows you to showcase yourself and your academic and professional achievements in a concise and effective way.
+Google Scholar "My Citations" is a good tool for creating your research profile which offers a popular way to create an online CV that shows your own papers and the citations they have received.
 It also calculates a platform-dependent h-index, which many researchers love to track.
-In this workshop you will learn, some tools and tips for creating a professional Google Scholar profile.

-Keywords: H-index, Improve citations, Research tools, Bibliometrics
+Keywords: H-index, Improve citations, Research tools, Bibliometrics, My Citations, Research Visibility